 When I started buying vintage, I bought Victorian and Edwardian pieces and then, inspired by my husband’s design passions as an architect, I became intrigued anew by everything Art Deco.
 Mad for research, my expertise grew over the years to include the best European and North American costume jewelry designed from 1920-1960.

 It was after officially retiring from earlier careers as a librarian and fee-based researcher (before the Internet!), textbook editor, in-house records manager, and records management consultant that I turned my love for this jewelry and styling into a business.
-It’s a joy to apply my research and analytical skills to selecting and describing pieces for my website, and to writing and lecturing about the jewelry styles, makers, and social and historical context of the times in which these pieces were worn.
+It’s a joy to apply my research and analytical skills to selecting and describing pieces for my website, and to writing and lecturing about the jewelry styles, makers, and the social and historical context of the times in which these pieces were worn.

 The retired librarian in me wants to tell the stories of these rare pieces.